Yellow Stool & Abdominal Pain: 11 Causes Explained In-depth

 • Eating too many yellow-colored foods.

-Here, We will discuss the COMMON causes of yellow stools and abdominal pain at the same time.
+Here, We will discuss the COMMON causes of yellow stools and abdominal pain simultaneously.

 1- Stomach flu (viral gastroenteritis).

-Infection of your intestine by viruses is very common, it causes severe diarrhea and colics.
+Infection of your intestine by viruses is common; it causes severe diarrhea and colics.

 If your stool is just yellow without diarrhea, stomach flu is unlikely.